Kellie Loder: 2008–2012

 In 2008, while studying nursing at the Grenfell Campus of Memorial University of Newfoundland through the Western Regional School of Nursing, Loder met Devin Robinson, a record producer.
 The meeting led to him producing Loder's first album, an independent release called The Way, which was recorded at Sweet Music Studios.
 Loder wrote all 11 songs on the album, which was released in August 2009.
 The initial run of the album sold out, and Loder subsequently went door-to-door in small Newfoundland communities selling a second run of the album.
 On their most lucrative day selling albums in this manner, they made $1,000.
 Loder later said that this manner of selling the album proved to be a good way to develop a fanbase; people invited them into their homes for meals, prayer, and discussions.
 Also that year, they won a talent-search contest hosted by YC Newfoundland, a Christian youth conference, where they performed "Giants".

-As part of the award, which was valued at C$20,000, Loder was given a membership for both the East Coast Music and MusicNL trade associations, and was given time at a recording studio and advice from music industry and production professionals.
+As part of the award, which was valued at C$20,000, Loder was given a membership for both the East Coast Music and MusicNL trade associations, and was given time at a recording studio and advice from the music industry and production professionals.
 They also engaged in a featured performance slot at the following year's YC Newfoundland.
 Loder later referred to the music professionals they met (including Scott Mansfield, Mark Peddle, and NewManiac Studios' Peter Newman) as "the top players" in the music industry of Newfoundland and Labrador, and the producers helped Loder with Imperfections & Directions, their second album.
 They were particularly appreciative of Newman, who produced the album, mixing Imperfections & Directions with Tom Laune in Nashville, Tennessee.
 Loder originally conceived "Fearless" (one of the album's tracks) as a techno song, and believes that Newman was the one who made that techno feel a reality.

 On November 14, 2009, Loder opened for the Newfoundland-based Christian rock band Anyday, which was launching its debut album, Got Extraordinary, at a benefit concert at Springdale's Indian River High School.
 This concert, which was Loder's first performance in Springdale and their first time performing with Anyday, raised $675 to support David Willis and his family in Willis's battle with lymphoma at Daffodil House in St. John's, with more than 100 people in attendance.
 Loder and Anyday were scheduled to perform together again on November 28 at Dorset Collegiate on Pilley's Island.